MaterializeInc/materialize/doc/developer/design/20230717_alter_set_cluster.md

 ## Goals

-* Users chan change the cluster on which a source, sink, or materialized view runs.
+* Users can change the cluster on which a source, sink, or materialized view runs.

 ## Non-Goals